Zilog Z80: Instruction set and encoding

 A two-byte instruction specialized for program looping is also new to the Z80: DJNZ (decrement jump if non-zero) takes a signed 8-bit displacement as an operand.
 The B register is decremented, and if the result is nonzero, then program execution jumps relative to PC; the flags remain unaltered.
 To perform an equivalent loop on an 8080 requires separate DEC and conditional jump (to a two-byte absolute address) instructions (totalling four bytes), and the DEC alters the flag register.

 The index register (IX/IY, often abbreviated XY) instructions can be useful for accessing data organised in fixed heterogenous structures (such as records) or at fixed offsets relative a variable base address (as in recursive stack frames) and can also reduce code size by removing the need for multiple short instructions using non-indexed registers.
-However, although they may save speed in some contexts when compared to long/complex "equivalent" sequences of simpler operations, they incur a lot of additional CPU time (e.g., 19 T-states to access one indexed memory location vs. as little as 11 to access the same memory using HL and INC to point to the next).
+However, although they may improve speed in some contexts when compared to long/complex "equivalent" sequences of simpler operations, they incur a lot of additional CPU time (e.g., 19 T-states to access one indexed memory location vs. as little as 11 to access the same memory using HL and INC to point to the next).
 Thus, for simple or linear accesses of data, use of IX and IY tend to be slower and occupy more memory.
 Still, they may be useful in cases where the "main" registers are all occupied, by removing the need to save/restore registers.
 Their officially undocumented 8-bit halves (see below) can be especially useful in this context, for they incur less slowdown than their 16-bit parents.
 Similarly, instructions for 16-bit additions are not particularly fast (11 clocks) in the original Z80 (being 1 clock slower than in the 8080/8085); nonetheless, they are about twice as fast as performing the same calculations using 8-bit operations, and equally important, they reduce register usage.
 It was not uncommon for programmers to "poke" different offset displacement bytes (which were typically calculated dynamically) into indexed instructions; this is an example of self-modifying code, which was regular practice on nearly all early 8-bit processors with non-pipelined execution units.

 The index registers have a parallel instruction to JP (HL), which is JP (IX) and JP (IY).
 This is often seen in stack-oriented languages like Forth, which at the end of every Forth word (atomic subroutines comprising the language) must jump unconditionally back to their thread interpreter routines.
 Typically this jump instruction appears hundreds of times in an application, and using JP (IX) rather than JP THREAD saves a byte and two T-states for each occurrence.
 This naturally makes the index register unavailable for any other use, or else the need to constantly reload it would negate its efficiency.